Serbia ignores EU sanctions, secures gas deal with Putin

 “What I can tell you is that we have agreed on the main elements that are very favorable for Serbia,” Vucic told reporters.
 “We agreed to sign a three-year contract, which is the first element of the contract that suits the Serbian side very well.”

+Vucic said he told Putin that he wished “peace would be established as soon as possible.”

+The deal is likely to be signed during a visit by Russian Foreign Minister Sergey Lavrov to Belgrade early in June — a rare visit by a ranking Russian official to a European country since the Russian invasion of Ukraine began Feb.
+24.

 It is not clear how Serbia would receive the Russian gas if the EU decides to shut off the Russian supply that goes over its member countries.
 Russia has already cut off gas exports to EU members Finland,Poland and Bulgaria.
-The bloc as a whole has been hurriedly reducing its reliance on Russian energy since the Feb.
-24 invasion of Ukraine.
+The bloc as a whole has been hurriedly reducing its reliance on Russian energy since the invasion.

 Despite reports of the atrocities in Ukraine due to the invasion, Vucic and other Serbian leaders have been complaining of Western pressure to join sanctions against Russia.
 Serbian officials say the Balkan country must resist such pressure, even if it means abandoning the goal of joining the EU.